Woman arrested for causing disturbance after being kicked out of St. Pete club for having sex, police say

 An arrest report says she had been kicked out of a night club on 1st Avenue North for having sex in the main bar area in front of other people.
 The report states multiple security guards saw her having sex and escorted her out of the bar.

-According to the arrest report, Kersey yelled “f*** you” and “what the f***” many times, and stated, “this is why police are getting shot.”
-Officers who filed the arrest report say Kersey also said, “y’all ain’t s***” and “you mother f*****s, I got a lawyer.”
+According to the arrest report, she yelled “f*** you” and “what the f***” many times, and stated, “this is why police are getting shot.”
+Officers who filed the arrest report say she also said, “y’all ain’t s***” and “you mother f*****s, I got a lawyer.”

 “(She) continued to use profanity and would not stop,” the arrest report states. “(She) was very uncooperative and did not accept responsibility for her actions.”